 It is normal to have pain after surgery.
 We will talk with you about pain medicine.
 In the hospital we may give you Tylenol® and ibuprofen on a scheduled basis and then narcotic for severe pain.
 We will send you home with a small amount of pain medicine.
 There may be other ways to help manage your pain and we will discuss these options with you.

-Your diet will advance from clear to full liquids, and then a soft to a low fiber diet as your body can handle it.
+You will start on a clear liquid diet and move to full liquids, and then to a soft diet.
+You will be sent home on a low fiber diet.
 We will talk with you about the rest of your diet at your clinic visit after surgery.

 If you have problems with bowel movements, call your doctor.